eslint-kit/eslint-config-kit/README.md

 ---
 > :warning: **The package is still in development**

 ESLint Config Kit is a collection of useful ESLint configs for much more convenient project maintaining.
-It use only the necessary rules to provide error checking and readability improving.
+It uses only the necessary rules to provide error checking and readability improving.
 Nothing extra included.

 Configs divided into `base` and technology-specific parts, which can be used in "modular" style.